 The Scale of the Problem

 Economic mobility in the U.S. was declining with income inequality reaching levels last seen during the Great Depression, even before the COVID-19 pandemic.
 Two-thirds of jobs required postsecondary credentials, and rising education costs kept valuable training out of reach for more than 5 million young adults.
 As the labor market adjusts to a changing economy after the pandemic, jobs in certain sectors will disappear, but new jobs will emerge that require different skills.
-New models are needed to fund retraining and upskilling of the tens of millions unemployed workers to meet the demand for recession-resistant jobs in fields like IT and health care.
+New models are needed to fund retraining and upskilling of the tens of millions of unemployed workers to meet the demand for recession-resistant jobs in fields like IT and health care.
 By enabling new pathways to economic mobility for all individuals, we can help the nation build toward an equitable recovery.

 of low-income students have post-secondary credentials, which are required by 2/3 of U.S. jobs